Religions of Italy

 While obviously, the Catholic Church's long history and current strength makes it the most prominent church in Italy, the Jewish belief also plays a role in Italian religion.
 Nearly two thousand years ago, a small number of Jews settled in the city of Rome, and they gradually accumulated in the southern part of Italy.
 The Jews played an important role in commerce since they were considered the first people to lend money and charge a set amount of interest, thus acquiring a major influence in trade and merchandising.
 They faced persecution during the 1500's, which echoed into the years of World War II, as they were required to live separately and made to wear a symbol of the religion for all to see, a practice repeated during the Holocaust.
 They were basically emancipated in the 1800's, but unfortunately more than 7,000 Jews died during World War II.
 However, their lineage has endured and holds firm with more than 40 thousand Jewish Italian citizens today.

 In the Italy of today, the Roman Church still wields a powerful sword, and the people of the Church look to the Pope for guidance.
-Recently vigils have been held as Pope John Paul II battles for his life.
-Many of his faithful followers have been afraid that each day will bring an end to his twenty-six year papacy.
+During Pope John Paul II battles for his life for example, many vigils were held.
+Many of his faithful followers were afraid of the end to his twenty-six year papacy.
 The papacy will live on in another, however, whether the pope resigns or passes away, as will the Church's uncommon strength.

 By Susie McGee